Picayune1/Read/README.md

 - View_fish/UI/Inspection : Widget for first person POV.
 Created by us
 - View_fish/UI/InspectionVR : Widget for VR POV.
 Created by us
 - VRTemplate/Blueprints/VRPawn : Contains code controlling the VR pov as well as actions and functions.
 Changes made, Created funcitons are looking, toggleinspect, areacheck, stopinsepct
 For the UI widgets look at the top right and click Graph to view the blueprint

-### If you are running and compiling the full version, follow the steps below
-If you are having trouble installing steam watch this guide here : https://www.youtube.com/watch?v=zkETI3ITNHc

-Make sure your Meta Quest VR headset is already setup before beginning

-You will have to link your PC Meta Quest Link app to your Meta Quest VR headset using either a cable or air link.
-First you will have to download and setup the Meta Quest Link app on your PC.
-Make sure to use the same account that you use for your actual Meta Quest VR headset on the Meta Quest Link app.
-If your struggling heres a video : https://www.youtube.com/watch?v=BTCtMrEbZQo&t=20s

-Then you can link your Meta Quest VR headset to your PC using either air link or a cable.
-If you are having trouble linking your VR headset to your PC, follow the guide on the official Meta Quest page here : https://www.meta.com/en-gb/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/

-Now download the unreal engine file and unzip.
-Now open the file and double click the Unreal engine project file

-In order to setup the Meta Quest VR headset in order to link with the unreal engine, You will need to set it up in the Unreal engine file.
-This guide gives a good breakdown of what you should do to setup the file so it can be previewed in VR : https://www.youtube.com/watch?v=Z4sClxhgsxk

-Once thats all done, click the content browser in the bottom left of the unreal engine and open the file called Stage.
-Then click on the file called level.
-This should open the currently setup VR environment.
-If you setup the link level beforehand so that you could run the level in VR, You should see the green triangle in the top.
-Click this to then run the enviroment, allowing you to test and experience the prototype.

 Credits for the 3d model:
 - Fish Collection by shedmon : https://sketchfab.com/3d-models/fish-collection-84a4238a77e541f0ae7db54ccf9f6d8e No changes made